Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 And after arguing since February that there’s no point talking to Russia because Russia isn’t serious about diplomacy and can’t be trusted, the US admitted that they were also to engage with Moscow.

-Public awareness of Lavrov combined with the announcement of a substantial offer to Russia to secure the release of Whelan and grinning surprised more than one.

-The The Blink-Lavrov conversation was the highest-level contact between the United States and Russia since February 15, before the Russian invasion, and could pave the way for possible face-to-face talks, although administration officials say it there is no plan for that.
+A Blinken–Lavrov conversation would be the highest-level contact between the United States and Russia since February 15, before the Russian invasion, and could set the stage for possible face-to-face discussions, although administration officials say that there is no plan for that.

-The Kremlin has presumably welcomed the fact that the United States is now looking to engage and will likely delay the process of organizing a call to gain maximum advantage.

 They’re going to drag this out and try to humiliate us as much as they can, said Ian Kelly, a retired career diplomat who served as US ambassador to Georgia in the Obama and Trump administrations.
 I don’t think it goes hand in hand with the overall policy (of the administrations).

-Kelly saw Blinken’s interest in the call as “counterproductive to our broader effort to isolate Russia.
+Kelly said the appeal request is “counterproductive to our broader efforts to isolate Russia.”

 Already, Western pleas to convince countries in Asia, Africa and the Middle East to avoid Russia appear to have been ignored as Lavrov travels the world.